mgerb/dotfiles/readme.md

 ## Neovim

 Here's an example of what my Neovim looks like.
-I use many more additional plugins, [which are located here](./config/nvim/lua/plugins).
+I use many more plugins, [which are located here](./config/nvim/lua/plugins).

 ![nvimtree](./config/nvim/screenshots/nvimtree.jpg)